Differentiation Between Faults and Cyberattacks through Combined Analysis of Cyberspace Logs and Physical Measurements

-\\ \\ $\myCircled{1}$ \textbf{Phase I: Graph Building.} This is the first phase of our proposed approach that comprises two steps: graph generation and graph simplification.
+This is the first phase of our proposed approach that comprises two steps: graph generation and graph simplification.
 In the first stage, a specialized dependency graph is constructed using a non-trivial taint analysis technique.
 In the subsequent stage, a novel graph pruning strategy is employed to retain only the most relevant nodes in the graph.

-\subsection{Graph Generation Technique}
+\subsubsection{Graph Generation Technique}

 To investigate the root cause of system failures based on both physical-side measurements and cyberspace information, such as server application code, network packets, and DERMS application logs, it is arguably essential to identify entry points, precise propagation paths, and the exit point that has affected related DER devices.
 This observation initiates the necessity of employing a taint analysis technique, where taint propagation is observed from a given source to the distinguished sink.
 However, standard taint analysis is not appropriate, especially for DER systems.
 One of the major issues is that not all generated tainted paths are related to causing system failure; only those that include virtual physical variables are relevant since real-world is affected by the alternation of their measurements.
 For example, for the graph illustrated in Figure~\ref{fig:valid}, almost half of the tainted paths generated by a standard taint propagation technique are irrelevant to the root cause analysis, specifically for the cyber-physical system (CPS) domain.
 Another shortcoming of standard taint analysis is the requirement of having prior knowledge of the sources and sinks, which is not always feasible.
 In contrast, our proposed approach adopts a taint analysis method and overcomes these limitations by utilizing a forward and backward propagating strategy to generate tainted paths started from virtual physical variables, along with a heuristic to determine the potential tainted sources. \\